The Queen of Green Legacy

 In 2013, Elizabeth Wanjiru, Queen of Green, had to retire from the company due to her deteriorating health condition and passed the mantle down to her daughter Gladwell Wangui.
 Having a good example set for her, Gladwell decided to follow in the footsteps of her mother.

-The Baraka Mining Company is a family business inherited from Elizabeth Mama Wanjiru to her kins, it runs under Gladwell Wangui, her husband Christopher Kilio Maina and her brother Moses Kinyanjui.
+The Baraka Mining Company is a family business inherited from Elizabeth Wanjiru to her kins, it runs under Gladwell Wangui, her husband Christopher Kilio Maina and her brother Moses Kinyanjui.
+It is one of the companies that produce the most tsavorites in Kenya, to date, they have really worked hard to keep it stable and running.

 "Continuing the Legacy of Excellence"